sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

   - **professor_students** : Creates view for all students in all teams of all sections of all professors in the system

   - **professor_peer_review_criteria** : Creates view for all criteria categories for all sections of all professors in the system

+  - **professor_student_scores** : Creates view for all scores that all students received in all sections of all professors in the system

 # Description of the Procedures: